Director & Officer Liability Advisory

 Though Ontario law does not have a direct "wrongful trading" cause of action akin to some other jurisdictions, case law and statutory provisions hold directors liable if they knowingly defy solvency criteria or actively conceal the company's failing condition to entice further credit.
 For instance, if board minutes show explicit awareness that the corporation is hopelessly insolvent yet directors keep incurring obligations, courts might find them personally responsible for losses incurred by unsuspecting creditors from that point onward.

 Directors can defend by showing genuine attempts to restructure, apply for financing, or salvage assets in good faith.
 The business judgment rule might protect them if they thoroughly considered all feasible strategies.
-However, ignoring professional insolvency advice or continuing to trade in a clearly hopeless scenario can trigger personal accountability, ensuring directors do not gamble creditors’ money with a reckless disregard for the inevitable.
+However, ignoring professional insolvency advice or continuing to trade in a clearly hopeless scenario can trigger personal accountability, ensuring directors do not gamble creditors' money with reckless disregard for the inevitable.

 D&O insurance (Director and Officer insurance) and corporate indemnities both serve to cushion personal liability claims but operate under distinct frameworks:

-Corporate Indemnities: Ontario law (and corporate by-laws) often permit or require the corporation to indemnify directors/officers who face legal claims, provided they acted “in good faith” and in the company’s best interests.
+Corporate Indemnities: Ontario law (and corporate by-laws) often permit or require the corporation to indemnify directors/officers who face legal claims, provided they acted "in good faith" and in the company's best interests.
 This indemnification might pay for defence costs, settlement amounts, or judgments, though it too usually excludes deliberate misconduct or offences against public policy.
-Some indemnity clauses automatically trigger if the board confirms the officer’s good faith, while others may require a final court ruling that the director was not culpable of gross wrongdoing.

 In practice, both coverage streams can apply.
 The corporation may advance legal expenses to the director, while the D&O insurer reimburses the corporation or pays directly once claims are settled.
 Where the plaintiff alleges fraudulent or wilful acts, D&O insurers frequently disclaim coverage, forcing the director to rely on any valid indemnification if the corporation chooses to honour it.
 Coordinating both measures is a key aspect of risk management, ensuring minimal gaps that leave officers or directors personally exposed.